tommy-russoniello/docs/tech/git-deploy.md

 In this example below it is assumed that the pushing user has sudo access to deploy.
 This example also shows a funky setup where there are two instances of it running.
 One in production and one in staging.

+Alternatively to sudo permissions you can try [this](http://askubuntu.com/questions/425754/how-do-i-run-sudo-command-inside-a-script).

 ```
 #!/usr/bin/env bash
 set -e